 The Legislature of the State of New Jersey has, in N.J.S.A.
-40:55D-1 et seq., delegated the responsibility to local governmental units to adopt regulations designed to promote the public health, safety and general welfare of its citizenry.
-Therefore, the Township Committee of Carneys Point Township, Salem County, New Jersey, does ordain as follows.
+40:48-1 et seq., delegated the responsibility to local governmental units to adopt regulations designed to promote the public health, safety, and general welfare of its citizenry.
+Therefore, the Committee of the Township of Carneys Point of Salem County, New Jersey, does ordain as follows.

-The flood hazard areas of Carneys Point Township are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief and impairment of the tax base, all of which adversely affect the public health, safety and general welfare.
+The flood hazard areas of the Township of Carneys Point are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety, and general welfare.

-These flood losses are caused by the cumulative effect of obstructions in areas of special flood hazard which increase flood heights and velocities and, when inadequately anchored, damage uses in other areas.
+These flood losses are caused by the cumulative effect of obstructions in areas of special flood hazard which increase flood heights and velocities, and, when inadequately anchored, cause damage in other areas.
 Uses that are inadequately floodproofed, elevated or otherwise protected from flood damage also contribute to the flood loss.